 As you might imagine, BWP Media was furious with the decision.
 The company appealed the case.
 The appellate court issued a ruling this past week and found for Examiner again.
 Once again, the court focused on the fact the writers are independent contractors and further noted the independent contractor agreements agreed to by the writers included prohibitions against posting infringing material.

 In light of the Examiner ruling, one can imagine a simple business model.
 Create a site on a particular subject.
 Invite people to post content to the site, but force them to sign an independent contractor agreement that prohibits the posting of infringing content.
-Handle all DMCA complaints pursuant to your standard practices and…you can legally make money off of infringing content.
+Handle all DMCA complaints pursuant to your standard practices – hire a DMCA agent, put a compliance process in place – and…you can legally make money off of infringing content.

 Now a word of warning.
 The Examiner case is only binding on courts in the 10 District.
 If you intend to launch a business based on this ruling, make sure to speak with legal counsel for guidance on how to set up the business with a minimum of risk.
 You should also buy a large insurance policy to pay for the attorney’s fees likely to be incurred when defending the lawsuits that will inevitably come your way.